JohnStarich/status/README.md

 This means that you just have to throw your services into a file with their port numbers and you're all set.

+## Services File
+The services file is defined very simply in a JSON format.
+See the [default services](default.json) file for a quick example.

+The document `{}` has the service domains defined in the first level.
+The second level are the service definitions themselves: each with a protocol, address, and port to check.
+Here is an example:

+    {
+        "Main Website": {
+            "Web": {
+                "protocol": "tcp",
+                "address": "example.com",
+                "port": 80
+            },
+            "Web SSL": {
+                "address": "example.com",
+                "port": 443
+            }
+        }
+    }
+As you can see, the protocol does not have to be defined as it assumes a default of "tcp".
+Available protocols are "tcp" and "udp".

+This file will be read by default from `services.json` in the same directory, but alternative methods are shown below.

 ## How to run it
 You can start Status in any of three ways: